Improvement Projects

 Lighting Upgrade

-Almost every light on Main campus – over 70,000 fixtures – are being upgraded to energy efficient light-emitting diodes (LEDs), which use half the energy of standard fluorescent lights and provide better lighting.
+Almost every existing light on the Hilltop and Capitol campuses – more than 70,000 fixtures – is being upgraded to energy efficient light-emitting diodes (LEDs), which use half the energy of standard fluorescent lights and provide better lighting.
 This upgrade is estimated to reduce the university’s carbon footprint by over 1,700 tons of CO2 annually.

 Traditional incandescent lights are roughly 90% (waste) heat and 10% light, while LEDs are the reverse, about 10% heat and 90% light.
 Traditional fluorescent lights require ballasts that often burn out, LEDs don’t.